onfido/onfido-sdk-ui/MIGRATION.md

 ### Introduce `migrate_locales` script

 From version `6.x.y`, Web SDK will use new locale key naming convention which shall support better scalability.
 This means many of the key names will change and can affect integrator's custom locale options.
-This script is introduced to serve integrators migrating from old convention to the new one without hassles.
+The `migrate_locales` script is introduced to serve integrators migrating from old convention to the new one without hassles.

 To use the script: